 Unique Pump System, Kailash Industrial Complex, Vikhroli West

 A gear pump is a type of positive displacement pump that moves fluid by trapping a fixed volume between rotating gear teeth and the pump casing.
 Unlike centrifugal pumps that rely on velocity, gear pumps deliver precise, pulse-free flow — making them ideal for oils, chemicals, resins, polymers, and other viscous fluids in industrial applications.
-This comprehensive guide explains how gear pumps work, the differences between external and internal designs, how to select the right pump, and how gear pumps compare to AODD pumps.
+This comprehensive guide explains how gear pumps work, the different types, advantages and limitations, and how to select the right pump for your application.

 Gear pumps operate on a simple three-phase cycle: suction, transport, and discharge.